TheBil99/SLICE/README.md

 The following procedure has to be run only once, when a new segregation table is added to the repository.
 - GAM segregation table is provided a .table format.
 The .table file has to be renamed:
   * set the extension to .txt;
-  * the chosen name preceeding the .txt extension, has to start with the word "rawdata".
-We call name_root this name;
+  * the chosen name preceeding the .txt extension, has to start with the word "rawdata", followed by a name used to identify the specific dataset;
-  * the convention for name_root is: rawdata_identification-name_resolution_number-of-tubes.
-For instance a GAM segregation table at 500kb resolution relative to mESC cells, done with 300 tubes and 3 NP per tube will be called _rawdata_mesc_500kb_300x3.txt_;
+  * the convention for the file name is: rawdata_identification-name_resolution_number-of-tubes.
+For instance a GAM segregation table at 500kb resolution relative to mESC cells, done with 300 tubes and 3 NP per tube will be called _rawdata_mesc_500kb_300x3.txt_. ;

 - Run the script _data_preparation.sh_ passing the chosen name_root as argument as follows:   `$ sh data_preparation.sh name_root`

+- Move the file _rawdata_name_root.txt_ to the folder _slice_repository/data/name_root/_;
 - Open _settings.py_:
   - add a line where the chosen name for name_root is assigned to the variable name_root.
-Following the example of point 1): _name_root = rawdata_mesc_500kb_300x3_
+Following the example of point 1): _name_root = mesc_500kb_300x3_
   - insert the experimental parameter relative to the new segregation table in the following format, substituting the _xxx_ with the actual values:
   if name_root == "XXX":
     effective_NPs_per_tube = xxx